 Click Private note to create a private note.

 Click Private task to create a private task.

 Yes!
-Workspaces are perfect for remote learning.
-When a teacher shares a class workspace with students and grants them view permission, the students won't be able to change any of the resources the teacher has shared, but they will be able to add their own private resources, notes, and tasks for the class (students won't see each other's private content).
+Spaces are perfect for remote learning.
+When a teacher shares a class space with students and grants them view permission, the students won't be able to change any of the resources the teacher has shared, but they will be able to add their own private resources, notes, and tasks for the class (students won't see each other's private content).